-This symptom is apparent when the matrix contains too much resin.
-Another cause is the settlement of the particles; settlement may occur if the viscosity of the matrix is too low or the gel time is too long or the ratio between the resin and the solids is incorrect.
-This creates a resin rich surface on the back of the casting or the front of it or sometimes, both.
-Unbalanced formulation is also one of the causes of warping.
+This symptom is apparent when too much resin in the matrix has been used.
+If the viscosity of the matrix is too low or the gel time is too long or the ratio between the resin and the solids is incorrect settlement may occur.
+This creates a resin rich surface on the back of the casting or the front of it or both.
+Unbalanced formulation is also one of the cause of warping.